kulasekara02/the-toys/README.md

-Certainly!
 Here's an outline of an Android app that includes user registration, login, product browsing, and invoice generation functionalities:

 1. User Registration:
    - Create a registration screen with fields like username, password, user type.